terra-money/docs/docs/develop/get-started.md

 ### TerraWiki<span/>.org

 Written by devs, for devs, [terrawiki.org](http://terrawiki.org) is the community documentation platform for all things Terra, including community-generated tutorials, reference material, and troubleshooting guides.
-Start browsing, or log in and create your own article.
+Start browsing or log in and create your own article.

 ### Agora Developers' Forum